aktnk/3D_model_manager/README.md

 ## Features

 - **Model Upload**: Upload 3D models in `.glb` and `.gltf` formats.
-- **Cross-Platform AR**: View your models in Augmented Reality directly in the browser on both Android (WebXR) and iOS (AR Quick Look).
-Requires a compatible mobile device.
+- **Responsive List View**: Displays all registered models in a responsive card grid.
+Each card features an interactive 3D preview of the model.
-- **USDZ Support**: Upload a `.usdz` file for each model to ensure a stable and high-quality AR experience on iOS devices.
+- **Web-based AR**: View 3D models in Augmented Reality directly from your browser on compatible iOS and Android devices.
-- **Interactive 3D Viewer**: View models in an interactive WebGL canvas powered by Three.js.
+- **Interactive 3D Viewer**: View models in an interactive WebGL canvas.
 Rotate, pan, and zoom with mouse controls.
-- **Full CRUD Operations**: Create, Read, Update, and Delete models.
+- **CRUD Operations**: Full Create, Read, Update, and Delete functionality for models.
-  - **Granular Updates**: Independently update the main model file (`.glb`), the AR model file (`.usdz`), and the title.
+  - **Granular Updates**: Update the 3D model file and its title independently.
   - **Soft Deletes**: Models are marked as deleted without being permanently removed from the database.
 - **Title Search**: Quickly find models by searching for their titles.